Cholangiocarcinoma (CCA) is a rare cancerous (malignant) growth in one of the ducts that carries bile from the liver to the small intestine.

 You can ease the stress of illness by joining a support group with members who share common experiences and problems.

-Completely removing the tumor allows approximately 1 in 5 patients to survive for at least 5 years, with the possibility of a complete cure.
+Completely removing the tumor allows some people to survive with the possibility of complete cure.

 When to Contact a Medical Professional

-Call your health care provider if you have jaundice or other symptoms of cholangiocarcinoma.
+Call your provider if you have jaundice or other symptoms of cholangiocarcinoma.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.